jerome-rdlv/cf7-tac-recaptcha/README.md

 require_once __DIR__ .'/cf7-tac-recaptcha/cf7-tac-recaptcha.php';
 ```

 That’s all!
-The plugin will replace the recaptcha script used by ContactForm7 with the
+The plugin will replace the reCaptcha script used by [ContactForm7][cf7] with the
-corresponding TarteAuCitron calls.
+corresponding [TarteAuCitron][tac] calls.

 ![](screenshot.png)